Skip to main content

 How DevSecOps delivers results

-Implementing a DevSecOps pipeline for mainframe applications provides benefits for organizations of all sizes:
+Implementing a DevSecOps pipeline for mainframe applications aims to improve the speed, quality and security of software delivery for organizations of all sizes.
+Benefits include:

 • Accelerated time to market: DevSecOps enables mainframe teams to automate and streamline their development processes, from coding to testing to deployment.
 This process optimization reduces the manual effort and human errors that can slow down delivery and introduce defects.